tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/authorization/rbac-approval-sample.md

 ---

 # Use Role Assignment Approvals to approve PIM role activation requests with REST API
+Role Assignment Approvals help you manage approval requests for role assignment activation requests.
+For example, you can get approvals which require an approval from the calling user or you can get approvals where the calling user requested the activation.
+Then, a `PATCH` operation can be performed on each stage of the approval to approve or deny the request.

 ## List all role assignment approval requests